MSSAPSCA1/Azure_Sentinel/README.md

 **Procedure:**
 1. Open the AZ_Sentinel_Analytics_Rules_Editor.py using a Python 3 Interpreter.
-2. Enter the path to the ARM template file. (i.e. C:\fakepath\AZ_Sentinel\Vectra_Detect_AZ_Sentinel_Analytics_Rules.json)
+2. Enter the path to the ARM template file(s). (i.e. C:\fakepath\AZ_Sentinel\Vectra_Detect_AZ_Sentinel_Analytics_Rules.json)
 3. Select options by entering the number associated with the option.
 4. Enter requested data based on constraints specified in the program and in the Notes from Azure Sentinel.
-5. Once the process is completed, a new file will be created at the same address of the original file with the word "NEW" appended as the prefix of the filename.
-You will now have two files, the orignal and the new file.
+5. Once the process is completed, a new file or new files will be created at the same address as the original file(s) with the word "NEW" appended as the prefix of the filename(s).
+You will now have two files for each ARM template, the orignal and the new file.
 ___